StudySteno/StudySteno-Plover-Contractions/README.md

 THR|there
 TK-|did
 TKOE|do
-TKU|does
-_(By default, "does" is `TKUZ`, `TKOS` or `TKAOS`.
+TKU|does _(By default, "does" is `TKUZ`, `TKOS` or `TKAOS`.
 For phonetic reasons, I prefer the `TKUZ` entry for "does," and for finger sanity reasons, I drop the `Z` when briefing phrases, therefore, the left-hand starter brief for "does" is `TKU`.)_
 THAOES|these
 WO, WOU|would _(note I'm migrating away from using `WO`, as I prefer the `WOU` version, although sorting out conflicts is ongoing.)_
-THOES, THOEZ|those _(note there are several options for 'those' in the default dictionary.
+THOES, THOEZ, THOE|those _(note there are several options for 'those' in the default dictionary.
 I prefer `THOEZ`, but sometimes also use `THOES` because of simpler/easier fingering, so both are used as a root for most of these entries, except where creates conflicts.
-Sometimes the ending `S` or `Z` is entirely dropped, and its likely that I'll make that my standard approach in the future.)_
+Sometimes the ending `S` or `Z` is entirely dropped, and its likely that I'll make that my standard approach in the very near future.)_
-WAOE|we _(note some `WE`-based entries still exist for some phrases due to conflicts, I do prefer phonetic version although still resolving conflicts.)_
+WAOE|we _(note some `WE`-based entries still exist for some phrases due to conflicts, I do prefer phonetic version of `WAOE`, although still resolving conflicts.)_
 WHA|what
 WHO|who
 WR-|were